Chart Color Schemes

 Keilor East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 12 projects that could impact the area.
-Notable ones include Keilor East Station - Melbourne Airport Rail, North Essendon Activity Centre Plan, Niddrie (Keilor Road) Activity Centre Structure Plan, and Hart Precinct.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 12 projects that are expected to impact the area.
+Notable projects include Keilor East Station - Melbourne Airport Rail, North Essendon Activity Centre Plan, Niddrie (Keilor Road) Activity Centre Structure Plan, and Hart Precinct.
+The following list details those projects deemed most relevant:.

 Professional plan users can use the search below to filter and access additional projects.